The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-Consider Eq.~(\ref{eq:LEstFP}).
+For $n \geq0$, draw a graph $G_n$ uniformly at random from $\G(n,k, \alpha n)$.
+Consider equation~(\ref{eq:LEstFP}).
 Since the total number of incoming messages is equal to the vertex degree, which is $\Po(k\alpha)$, it is sufficient to control the distribution of $0$ incoming messages.
 In particular, we define

 that is the fraction of nodes that receive $\ell$ or more $0$ incoming messages.

 We prove a series of lemmas, leading to the desired estimate for $L^{(t)}_{\ell+}$.